burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

 d8 --trace-ic index.js
 ```

-> Offtopic: you might wonder why we're running function that many times.
+> Off-topic: you might wonder why we're running function that many times.
 It's because V8 won't try to optimise function unless that function is marked as `hot`.
 And you get `hot` status when running function many times.

 Now you can open `path/to/v8/tools/ic-explorer.html` in your browser.
 That page allows you to explore what is happening with inline cache.